Ah, to be verified on Twitter. Everyone wants the recognition, but only a few are so privileged.

 The digital world has never been the same.

 Twitter has awarded the seal to more than 54,000 accounts.
-That means more than 230 million of monthly active users are not verified—a fact that causes to sleep uneasily.
+That means more than 230 million of monthly active users are not verified—a fact that causes many people to sleep uneasily.

 "I think it's gone to some people's heads," says Matthew Knell, vice president of social media and community strategy at About.com.
 "It really depends on the person.
 Some people just genuinely don't want to be spoofed."